Quality Of Life

 Here you’ll find quality healthcare that rivals medical systems at research institutions like UNC and Duke.
 Home to exceptional regional healthcare systems, including FirstHealth of the Carolinas, we have one of the highest physicians-to-resident ratios in the state and convenient access to high quality care typically found in larger metropolitan areas.

-Some of FirstHealth’s top-notch medical facilities with state-of-the-art technology include the award-winning Moore Regional Hospital, the Reid Heart Hospital and their Comprehensive Cancer Center.
+Some of FirstHealth’s top-notch medical facilities with state-of-the-art technology include the award-winning Moore Regional Hospital, the Reid Heart Center and their Comprehensive Cancer Center.
 We invite you to learn more about our excellent medical providers and see for yourself.

 Golf & Recreation